 Terms & Conditions of Sale

-"Goods" refers to the goods (or any part of them) set out in an accepted Purchase Order.
+"Goods" refers to the goods (or any part of them) set out in a Purchase Order as agreed or

 "Purchase Order" refers to the relevant order form issued by the Buyer to the Seller.

 "Seller" refers to Cambridge Commodities Ltd (03590758) whose registered office is 203

 Lancaster Way Business Park, Ely, Cambridgeshire, CB6 3NX.

 "Specification" refers to any specification for the Goods submitted by the Buyer and

 All references to prices and Goods contained in these conditions shall be taken to mean the prices and Goods as

 detailed in the Purchase Order as subsequently agreed or amended by the Seller’s Acceptance of Order.

 1. Application of Conditions